Prizes, Awards and Grants for Postgraduates

 Our travel awards are usually open for applications from current students during Hilary term.

-Michael Pike Award – this £500 award will be given to a student who proposes to engage in some outdoor activity for which a spirit of enterprise and physical endeavour are required.
-The award is contributed by old members in memory of Michael Pike (1948).
+Michael Pike Travel Fund – this £500 award will be given to a student who proposes to engage in some outdoor activity for which a spirit of enterprise and physical endeavour are required.
+The award is contributed by Old Members in memory of Michael Pike (1948).

 Matt Greenwood Travel Scholarships – these scholarships were established in 2017 by the students, staff, alumni and friends of the Hall in memory of Matt Greenwood (2013, Engineering), who loved to travel and sadly passed away while a student at Teddy Hall.
 A prize of up to £1000 per year will be awarded for travel in the UK or anywhere in the world for good purposes, with a particular emphasis on projects which embody Matt’s gifts of courage, adventure and concern for others.